ritza-co/SG/intro-to-sg/intro-to-sg.md

 service nginx reload
 ```

-You should now be able to see the same Source Welcome page running on `http://sg.example.com`.
+You should now be able to see the same Sourcegraph welcome page running on `http://sg.example.com`.
 Note that the secure version (`https`) will not work yet, as we still need to set up an SSL certificate.

 ## 🎫 Getting an SSL Certificate with LetsEncrypt